Chendada-8474/DetectiveKite/README.md

 *NOTE: If detected media is video, the confidence is the average of every detected frame*

 ## Donation
-Althought, this is not a big project, I maintain this projrect without any financial or funds support.
+Althought, this is not a big project, I maintain this project without any financial or funds support.
 If you think this is great and want to encourage me, donation would be so helpful!

 In addition, if you have tons of perch mount images and videos are waited to be labeled, we could cooperate! [contact me!](https://chendada-8474.github.io/)